STOKES-DOT/code_ml_dft/README.md

 If you like this project and think it has helped in any way, Sent me 2.5$ for a cup of coffee!
 Just a joke, but it's always nice to give back to the community.
 Have a great day!

-## DFT computational program for strong correlation system based on neural network
+## DFT computational program for strongly correlated system based on neural network

 This project is just an idea.
 We will keep updating it in the future.
 If you have any questions or suggestions, please feel free to contact me.